Event Day Info

 Runners are encouraged to mark bottles with a ribbon or colour for easy identification.

-No glass, metal or unsealed bottles will be accepted.
+No glass or metal bottles will be accepted.

 SPECTATOR VIEWING LOCATIONS